kbsali/php-redmine-api/docs/usage.md

 - an Apikey or username
 - and optional a password if you want tu use username/password.

-> :bulb: For security reason it is recommended that you use a ApiKey instead of username/password.
+> :bulb: For security reason it is recommended that you use an ApiKey rather than your username/password.

 ```diff
 <?php